Register for our DAC6 email updates

 We are publishing a series of guides on how each EU member state is implementing DAC6.
-These guides will cover each country’s decision regarding postponing DAC6 reporting by up to six months.
 The guide provides a preview to our full up-to-date country-by-country guide to DAC6.

-Our next guide focusses on Latvia’s implementation of DAC6.
+Our next guide focusses on the Latvia’s implementation of DAC6.

 Latvia’s legislation covers cross-border arrangements.
 The legislation is in line with the EU Directive and does not include domestic arrangements or any additional hallmarks.

 The scope of taxes covered by the Latvian law includes all taxes, except VAT, custom duties, excise duties and compulsory social security contributions.

 The Latvian legislation transposing DAC6 exempts from the reporting obligation due to an LPP right only the Latvian Sworn Attorneys at Law.
 The initial draft did not include an LPP exemption.

 It is expected that Latvia will require reporting to be made by intermediaries and relevant taxpayers using an electronic/XML file via the web portal of the Latvian tax authorities.

 The information should be provided in the official language (i.e. Latvian).
 Other languages may be used but the State Revenue Service is then entitled to request translation.